 Journey into the mind and writings of U. R. Bowie, Ph.D., accomplished author and retired professor.
 His latest book covers are below.
 Scroll down for several book synopses.
-His forthcoming books: ONE TON, GOGOL’S HEAD and more are on the FUTURE WORKS Page.
+GOGOL’S HEAD now available.
+See Blogs about GOGOL’S HEAD on My Blog page.
+Description of forthcoming book ONE TON is on the Future Works Page.

 Books available now on Amazon: